atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 })
 class UserComponent {
-  // The route is fully typed and signal-based, with no casting needed. route = injectTypedRoute(userRoute);
+  // The route is fully typed and signal-based, with no casting needed. route = injectTypedRoute('/user/:userId');
 }
 ```

-## 13. Refining the Fluent API: Type-Safe Guards and Resolver Semantics
+## 13. Refining the API: The Challenge and Triumph of Type-Safe Guards

-The final stage of the API design involved refining the fluent `TypedRouteBuilder` to handle guards (`canActivate`, `canDeactivate`) and to clarify the behavior of resolvers.
+The final stage of the API design involved a significant challenge: providing type-safety for guards (`canActivate`, `canDeactivate`) and resolvers.

 ### The Challenge of Inline Guards

-An attempt was made to allow `canActivate` and `canDeactivate` guards to be defined directly within the `createRoute` configuration object, similar to other route properties.
-This approach failed due to a fundamental limitation in TypeScript's type inference.
-The compiler was unable to infer the types for the guard function's parameters (e.g., `route.params`) based on other properties (`path`) within the same object literal.
+An attempt was made to allow `canActivate`, `canDeactivate`, and `resolve` to be defined directly within the `createRoute` configuration object.
+This approach initially failed due to a fundamental limitation in TypeScript's type inference.
+The compiler was unable to infer the types for the guard and resolver function parameters (e.g., `route.params`) based on other properties (`path`) within the same object literal.
 This resulted in the parameters being typed as `unknown` or `{}`, defeating the goal of type safety.

-Several workarounds were attempted, including more complex generic signatures for `createRoute` and using a type-hinting utility function, but these either failed to solve the problem or introduced cascading type errors elsewhere in the API.

-### Solution: Fluent Methods for Guards
+### Exploring a Fluent API

-The successful solution was to extend the fluent API to include methods for adding guards:

--   **`.addCanActivate()` and `.addCanDeactivate()`**: By adding these methods to the `TypedRouteBuilder`, the type inference problem was solved.
-The builder instance already has the necessary type information (like path parameters and parent data) captured in its generic signature *before* the guard methods are called.
-This allows TypeScript to correctly and reliably infer the types for the guard function parameters.
+To work around this limitation, a fluent API was developed with methods like `.addCanActivate()` and `.setResolvers()`.
+By adding these methods to the `TypedRouteBuilder`, the type inference problem was solved.
+The builder instance already had the necessary type information (like path parameters and parent data) captured in its generic signature *before* the guard methods were called.
+This allowed TypeScript to correctly and reliably infer the types for the function parameters.

-This approach not only works but also creates a more consistent and predictable API, where all "behaviors" (resolvers, guards, lazy loading) are added via fluent methods.

-### Clarifying Resolver Behavior: `addResolvers` vs. `setResolvers`

-It was noted that the name `.addResolvers()` was misleading.
-Its implementation merged the new resolvers with any existing ones, but the type signature was designed as if it were a replacement.
-This could lead to confusion and unexpected runtime behavior.

-To make the API clearer and more robust, the method was renamed and its behavior was simplified:

--   **`.setResolvers()`**: The method is now named `setResolvers` to accurately reflect its behavior: it **replaces** the entire `resolve` map for the route.
--   **Simplified Types**: This change also allowed for a simpler type signature, as the method no longer needs to perform a complex merge operation on the `TResolved` generic type.

-This final refinement ensures that the API is not only type-safe but also semantically clear and predictable for developers.
+### Final Solution: A Return to the Declarative API

+While the fluent API for guards and resolvers worked, it was less declarative than desired.
+The ideal API would allow all of a route's properties to be defined together in a single object.

+After further experimentation, a breakthrough was made in the TypeScript typings for `createRoute`.
+By carefully structuring the generic constraints and inference, it became possible to achieve what was initially thought to be impossible: **strongly-typed inline guards and resolvers**.
+A key discovery was that the **order of properties** in the configuration object mattered.
+By requiring `getParentRoute` to be defined first, followed by `data`, then `resolve`, and finally `canActivate`, `canActivateChild`, or `canDeactivate`, TypeScript could gather enough contextual information to correctly type the function signatures.
+The parent provides inherited data, the route's own `data` adds to that, and the `resolve` functions can access both, all of which contributes to the final data shape available in the guards.

+This provides the most ergonomic and readable API, fulfilling the original design goals without the need for extra fluent methods for these properties.

+### Ergonomic Improvement: Global Types with Declaration Merging

+A final refinement was the introduction of a `Register` interface to leverage TypeScript's declaration merging.
+This allows an application to define its `TypedRouter` and route tree types once, making them globally available to injection functions like `injectTypedRouter` and `injectTypedRoute`.
+This removes the need to constantly pass generic parameters and provides a seamless, "it just works" experience for developers consuming the typed router in their components.

 ## 12. Enforcing a Single Root Route and Fixing Type Preservation